andrewdpoh/Bamboo_Docs/docs/Teamserver/api_reference/handler_func.md

 ### Description

 This endpoint is called when a Bamboo Client user wants to stop using a Bamboo Agent using the command [`stop`](../../Client/commands.md#stop).
-It is for logging purposes
+It is for logging purposes.

 ### Request schema